 - Persistent cough

 Pneumonia is usually diagnosed by an x-ray.
-If you suspect you have it, go and see your doctor and they can prescribe you some antibiotics.
+If you suspect you have it, go and see your doctor promptly for review.

 - Bladder infections